-21 Savage: Young undocumented immigrants should be ‘exempt’
+21 Savage: Kids in US illegally should become citizens

 “They just lose hope,” he said.
 “I feel like kids who were brought here at young ages, they should automatically be like ‘Yeah, you good to stay here, work and go to college.’
 It should be nipped in the bud before it gets to a point before you come of age.”

-Black Lives Matter co-founder Patrisse Cullors applauded 21 Savage for becoming an advocate for social justice and also shedding light on immigrant issues for black people.
+Black Lives Matter co-founder Patrisse Cullors applauded 21 Savage for becoming an advocate for social justice and for shedding light on immigrant issues for black people.

 “Up until the moment when he was arrested, there wasn’t a nationally or public conversation about black immigrants,” said Cullors, who introduced 21 Savage and handed him the Courageous Luminaries award.
 Her activist organization led a coalition to facilitate his release from ICE custody.

-“The conversation primarily revolved around Latin immigrants,” she continued.
+“The conversation primarily revolved around Latinx immigrants,” she added.
 “His detention really pushed a national conversation and it made us talk about what’s happening with black people who are undocumented.
 All the black people in America aren’t just citizens.”

-21 Savage was thankful for the award, but said there are countless immigrants who are battling to stay in the U.S.
+21 Savage was thankful for the award, but said there are countless immigrants battling to stay in the U.S.

 “We got a fight that we need to continue in this country,” he said.
 “It ain’t over yet.
 Even after everything is cool with me, we still have to fight and help people who can’t fight for themselves.”